sei-international/AFOLU-tool/docs/setup/NationalGHGInventoryData.md

   - Managed Soils (N2O emissions)
   - Urea Application (CO2 emissions)

-If you do not add this data, the tool will default to bottom-up calculations of GHG emissions based on Activity data.
-Bottom-up calculation will begine in the earliest year for which activity data is available and no inventory data is available.
+If you do not add National GHG Inventory data, the tool will default to bottom-up calculations of GHG emissions based on activity data.
+Bottom-up calculation will begin in the earliest year for which activity data is available and no inventory data is available.